-Nike Stocks Drop After Zion Williamson’s Bizarre Shoe Malfunction
+Nike Stock Drops After Zion Williamson’s Bizarre Shoe Malfunction

 — SportsCenter (@SportsCenter) February 21, 2019

 The Nike brand places a high importance on deals with star athletes and top professional and college programs, with 85 men’s and women’s basketball teams being sponsored by the brand during last year’s annual NCAA tournaments.
-As noted by CNN Business, the company’s annual security filing warned against negative claims and publicity from both key endorsers and sponsors, as well as social media in regards to their reputation.
+As noted by CNN Business, the company’s annual security filing warned against negative claims and publicity from both key endorsers and sponsors as well as social media in regards to their reputation.

 ????????
 Nike's stock has gone down 1.41% after Duke Basketball star Zion Williamson's PG 2.5 Sneakers fell apart and he sprained his knee…